Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 port: 5432

 The container port is not automatically exposed at the node level.
-Docker users are used to -p 5432:5432 binding a host port to a container port.
-Kubernetes does not do this.
-The containerPort field in a pod spec is documentation — it tells humans and tools that the container intends to listen on this port.
-It does not punch a hole through any layer.
-To get external reachability, you need a Service of the right type plus, if you are on a cloud, a security group rule that allows traffic to whichever node port the cloud LB or NodePort uses.
+Docker users are accustomed to -p 5432:5432, which binds a host port to a container port.
+Kubernetes provides no equivalent automatic mapping.
+The containerPort field in a pod specification is documentation: it informs operators and tooling that the container intends to listen on the indicated port, but it does not open a path through any higher layer.
+External reachability requires a Service of the appropriate type and, in cloud environments, a security group rule that permits traffic to whichever node port the cloud load balancer or NodePort uses.

 Failure mode Symptom Root cause Proper workaround